Degenerative Disc Disease Symptoms

 If you have any of the symptoms above, the good news is that you are not alone.
 DDD is a common condition, and many medical professionals are well trained in ways to help treat the pain.

 North American Spine’s family of minimally invasive outpatient procedures have helped thousands of patients find relief from chronic back and neck pain.
-Find out if you’re a candidate by submitting your MRI for a free review.

 How is DDD Treated?

 DDD treatment depends on you – your specific physiology and how advanced your case is.
 The North American Spine medical team and your physician will thoroughly evaluate your situation and recommend a treatment plan to provide both maximum relief and minimum recovery time.
 Treatment plants are grouped into three categories: